kunalx86/packetenizer/core_module_design.md

 * If connection specific encapsulation is worth it then we can develop classes or else we can stick to raw key/values

 ## Things left to do
-* Addressing lower layer protocol keying
+[] Addressing lower layer protocol keying
-* Thinking about other connections like VPN (yea haven't even touched this)
-* Discussing methods in the top level class
+[] Thinking about other connections like VPN (yea haven't even touched this) [] Discussing methods in the top level class
-* Whether to use class or raw key/value for connection specific information
-* Figuring out a way to point to same connection object when source destination swap.
+[X] Whether to use class or raw key/value for connection specific information (Class based) [X] Figuring out a way to point to same connection object when source destination swap.
 The alternate solution in notebook is just a stupid "fix".
+(Mostly works)